 If you are considering applying to FAU, we recommend reading through each of the steps, and the detailed explanation of each step before starting with the application process.

-Applying for the Bachelor of Urban & Regional Planning degree consists of 5 simple steps:
+Applying for the Bachelor of Urban and Regional Planning degree consists of 5 simple steps:

 Applications and all supporting materials and test scores must be received by the dates below for consideration.
 Late applications will automatically be processed for the next term.

 Request official transcripts to be sent to Florida Atlantic University from all high schools you have attended, OR from all colleges or universities you have attended and from your secondary school(s).
 We request that your current name and Social Security Number be added to your record if necessary.
 Once received, all transcripts and test scores become the sole property of the university.

 - If you are a beginning freshman or transfer applicant with less than 60 semester hours of transferable academic credit, have your high school forward your official secondary school record to FAU.

 - If you have attempted any education or training either as dual enrollment in high school or after high school, ask each institution to forward an official transcript of your academic record.
 Official transcripts must be mailed directly from the institution or forwarded electronically.
 Only Florida public high schools, community colleges and state universities can have your transcripts and test scores sent electronically.

 - If you have completed high school by GED, you must provide an official copy of test scores (in addition to your partial high school transcript).

 - Transfer students who completed 2 years of the same foreign language in high school must submit official high school transcripts in order to fulfill the foreign language entry requirement.